astampoulis/makam-paper-funpearl/makamcode/01-introduction.md

 \hero{ROZA (Advisor)} Definitely -- trying out examples will help you refine your ideas, too.

 STUDENT.
-Let's see, though; we have an ML core, dependently typed constructs, and contextual types like in \citet{nanevski2008contextual}...
-I guess I will need a few months?
+Let's see, though; we have the simply typed λ-calculus, some ML core features, a staging construct, and contextual types like in \citet{nanevski2008contextual}...
+I guess I will need a few weeks?

 ADVISOR.
 That sounds like a lot.
 Why don't you use some kind of metalanguage to implement the prototype?

 STUDENT.
-You mean a tool like Racket/PLT Redex \citep{tobin2011languages,felleisen2009semantics}, the K Framework \citep{rosu2010overview,ellison2009rewriting}, Spoofax \citep{kats2010spoofax}, or CRSX \citep{rose2011crsx}?
+You mean a tool like Racket \citep{felleisen2009semantics}, PLT Redex \citep{tobin2011languages}, the K Framework \citep{rosu2010overview}, Spoofax \citep{kats2010spoofax}, or CRSX \citep{rose2011crsx}?

 ADVISOR.
 Yes, all of those should be good choices.
 I was thinking though that we could